iankorf/MCB185-2023/Unit0/README.md

 As you can see, even without the use of headings, font sizes, type faces, rulers, etc. we are able to communicate document structure and emphasis.
 "To Do List" is clearly the title.
 The plus signs are clearly a bulleted list.
-The use of asterixes and underscores clearly show emphasis.
+The use of asterisks and underscores clearly show emphasis.
 Follow a few simple Markdown rules and you'll end up with beautiful documents that are easy to write and a pleasure to read as text, HTML, PDF, etc.